Agricultural Hand Signals

 Illustrations and brief explanations are provided for the following hand signals.

-Look toward person or vehicle you want moved.
-Hold one hand in front of you, palm facing you, and move your forearm back and forth.
+To single "Move toward me" or "Follow me," look toward person or vehicle you want moved, hold one hand in front of you, palm facing you, and move your forearm back and forth.

-Face desired direction of movement.
-Extend arm straight out behind you, then swing it overhead and forward until it's straight out in front of you with palm down.
+To signal "Move out" or "Take off," face desired direction of movement, extend arm straight out behind you, and then swing it overhead and forward until it's straight out in front of you with palm down.

-Raise hand to left shoulder, fist closed.
-Thrust fist upward to full extent of arm and back to shoulder rapidly several times.
+To signal "Speed up" or "Increase speed," raise hand to shoulder, fist closed, and thrust fist upward to full extent of arm and back to shoulder rapidly several times.

-Point upward with forefinger while making a circle at head level with your hand.
+To signal "Raise equipment, point upward with forefinger while making a circle with your hand at head level.